 Take a deep breath.
 Will you choose to live these moments to their fullest?
-This is how we’re going to stay calm and avoid the crazy.
+Experts and BCP readers share how they keep calm when things are a little crazy.

-Walk to the fridge.
+“Screaming.
+Yelling.
+Fighting.
+Crying.
+Tantruming.
+How can a Mommy stay calm and pleasant when all of this is happening simultaneously, inches from her head, courtesy of her offspring?
+I once asked Rebbitzen Spetner this question and her advice is amazingly effective: Walk to the fridge.
 Pour yourself a cold cup of water.
 Make a brocha slowly, out loud.
 Drink the water and say borie nefoshos.
-By then Mommy calms down and often the situation miraculously diffuses itself! – Sarah Massry
+By then Mommy calms down and often the situation miraculously diffuses itself!” – Sarah Massry

 It’s normal to be nervous at times; don’t try to talk your child out of nervous feelings.
-Instead, validate them: “Yes, being nervous on the first day of school is very normal.”
+Instead, validate them: “Yes, being nervous when [insert situation].”
 When a parent calmly ACCEPTS a child’s anxious feelings, the child often calms down.
 However, when a parent anxiously tries to make the anxious feeling go away (“Oh, there’s nothing to be nervous about – everything will be fine!”) the child tends to remain as nervous as before. – Sarah Chana Radcliffe

-I think of how scary this time must be for them.
-How our uncertainty can affect them.
+“Uncertainty can affect them.
 Being nervous will only make matters worse.
 I am grateful I have a family to care for and I remember that the mess will get cleaned up but the memories will remain forever.
-I focus on making positive memories. – Mom of 6
+I focus on making positive memories.” -Mom of 6